-As an option, City staff will utilize the actual pre-project City property taxes and estimated post-project assessed value and applicable tax rates to calculate the estimated postproject property taxes, increase in City property taxes, and the estimated annual and total grant amount to be provided.
+As an option, City staff will utilize the actual pre-project City property taxes and estimated post-project assessed value and applicable tax rates to calculate the estimated post-project property taxes, increase in City property taxes, and the estimated annual and total grant amount to be provided.

-A recommendation report will be prepared by City staff.
-If this report recommends approval of the application, a grant agreement satisfactory to the City Solicitor and City Treasurer will also be prepared.
+If the application is approved, an AHCIP agreement satisfactory to the City Solicitor and City Treasurer will also be prepared.
 This agreement will contain conditions to ensure that the project is commenced and completed in a timely fashion.
 This agreement will be forwarded to the applicant to be dated and signed.
-Once the signed agreement has been returned to the City, the Council application approval process can commence.